Sherry Waddingham MBA, PCC

 The Judy Project for Executive Women, University of Toronto

-Additional training includes trauma-informed approaches, conflict facilitation, and personality frameworks that deepen my understanding of how people lead and navigate change.
+Additional training includes trauma-informed approaches, conflict facilitation, and personality frameworks that deepen my understanding of how people lead and navigate complex environments.

 “When I began working with Sherry, I was facing a very difficult situation in my leadership role and had started to question my value as a contributor.